aatmmr/github-training-api/README.md

 ## Structure

-- `docs`: Contains demo-related content and commands and adds links to additional resources.
+- [`/docs`](docs/): Contains demo-related content and commands and adds links to additional resources.
-- `src/graphql`: Contains example GraphQL queries used in CLI calls.
+- [`/src/graphql`](src/graphql): Contains example GraphQL queries used in CLI calls.
-- `src/octokit`: Contains a simple example of how to use Octokit with JavaScript.
+- [`/src/octokit`](src/octokit): Contains a simple example of how to use Octokit with JavaScript.
-- `src/probot`: Contains a simple example of a Probot app.
+- [`/src/probot`](src/probot/example-app): Contains a simple example of a Probot app.
 Find instructions in the [README](src/probot/example-app/README.md)
-- `.github/workflows`: Contains a GitHub Action workflow that uses the GitHub CLI to list issues of a repository.
+- [`/.github/workflows`](.github/workflows): Contains a GitHub Action workflow that uses the GitHub CLI to list issues of a repository.

 ## Contribute

 If you have a demo or example that you would like to share, please open a pull request.

-There are some pieces missing that would be great to have:

-- Simple Probot Demo executed from a GitHub Action.